FREQUENTLY ASKED QUESTIONS

 Yes.
 However, if you need to take advantage of this service, you need to let us know by phone, by email or through a message left on our site (see "contact us").
 You will also need to pay the incremental shipping fees.
 In cases like this, we charge our standard shipping and handling fee PLUS the express service fee without any markup by us.

 Be advised that express services are expensive.
 A recent order for only 20 pins and cards shipped for delivery the next morning to one of the western states cost $47.
 Clearly, you will want to avoid such charges and order early.
-We generally ship within 24 hours via USPS Priority Mail, which will get your package to you in three days or less.
+We generally ship within 24 hours via USPS Priority Mail, which will generally get your package to you in three days or less.

 What can we do about replacing lost or damaged awards?